 14. If anyone says that there will be one henad of all rational beings, when the hypostases and numbers are annihilated together with bodies, and that knowledge about rational beings will be accompanied by the destruction of the universes, the shedding of bodies, and the abolition of names, and there will be identity of knowledge as of hypostases, and that in this mythical restoration there will be only pure spirits, as there were in their nonsensical notion of pre-existence, let him be anathema.

 Various hypotheses have been advanced to account for these anathemas.
 In the 18th and 19th centuries many historians, including Hefele and Oxenham, contended that they should be attached to the 543 Synod of Constantinople.
-But in 1899 Wilhelm Diekamp offered an alternative hypothesis, which has been embraced by most modern scholars and may now be considered the standard view: in the Spring of 553, in response to an embassy from Palestine, the Emperor Justinian and his theological advisors composed the fifteen anathemas and submitted them to the bishops then residing in Constantinople for their “approval” before the great synod formally convened on 5 May 553, presumably under the leadership of St Eutychius.
-“The opening of the council was delayed by unavailing negotiations with Pope Vigilius,” Richard Price wryly remarks; “condemning Origenism was one of the activities that filled the bishops’ time.”9 We do not know how long before the council this assembly took place nor who attended.
-Daniel Hombergen suggests March or April 553 as the most likely time.10 Alois Grillmeier summarizes the now-standard historical assessment of the fifteen canons:
+But in 1899 Wilhelm Diekamp offered an alternative hypothesis, which has been embraced by most modern scholars and may now be considered the standard view: in the Spring of 553, in response to an embassy from Palestine, the Emperor Justinian and his theological advisors composed the fifteen anathemas, with introductory letter, and submitted them to the bishops then residing in Constantinople for their “approval” before the great synod formally convened on May 5th, under the leadership of St Eutychius.
+“The opening of the council was delayed by unavailing negotiations with Pope Vigilius,” Price wryly remarks: “condemning Origenism was one of the activities that filled the bishops’ time.”10 We do not know how long before the council this assembly took place nor who attended.
+Daniel Hombergen suggests March or April 553 as the most likely time.11 Alois Grillmeier summarizes the now-standard historical assessment of the fifteen canons:

-But the omission of the fifteen canons in the Latin version of the acts of Constantinople II raises an interesting question.
+But the omission of the fifteen canons in the Latin version of the acts of Constantinople II raises an intriguing question.
 When the Latin patriarchate received Constantinople II as a general council of the Church, did it do so in the form of the original Greek text or the Latin translation?
-According to Oxenham, it was the Latin version that was read, at least in part, to the bishops of the 649 Lateran Synod.15 The bishops surely assumed they were hearing the complete acts, not a truncated version.
+According to Oxenham, it was the Latin version that was read to the bishops of the 649 Lateran Synod.17 The bishops surely assumed they were hearing the complete acts, not a truncated version.
 They therefore heard the condemnation of Origin in canon 11, but they did not hear—and therefore did not accept—the fifteen anathemas.
 If the Latin Church never received the fifteen anathemas, and if reception by the entire Church, represented by the five patriarchates, is necessary for the establishment of dogma, how can they be said to possess dogmatic authority within the Church catholic?

-Green believes, as does Price, that the endemousa is being referenced in the last sentence, though the fifteen anathemas do not explicitly mention Origen.
-Sounds plausible—but this possibility alone cannot be construed as a conferral of dogmatic authority upon the anathemas.
+Green believes, as does Price, that the endemousa is being referenced in the last sentence.
+Sounds plausible—yet the fifteen anathemas do not mention Origen, and are directed, as we shall see below, against beliefs held not by Origen but by Evagrius.
+In any case, even if the bolded sentence is referring to the pre-synod, it cannot be construed as a conferral of dogmatic authority upon the anathemas.
 That would have required an official act, of which there is none.
 Regarding the second claim, Green provides no evidence, nor am I aware of any.
 The acts of the council do not mention the fifteen anathemas.
 It would be more accurate to say that the council fathers most likely knew of the anathemas, given that some, many, most, or all of them (we do not know how many) had attended the endemousa and had presumably expressed their assent.
 Whether they wholeheartedly approved of them, whether they believed that they were condemning all expressions of apokatastasis (including the formulation of St Gregory of Nyssa), or just signing off on the Emperor’s attempt to resolve the Origenist controversy in Palestine, we do not know.
 Justinian was, like emperors before him, a tyrant and did not brook opposition well, as Pope Vigilius learned firsthand.
 When Justinian tells you to sign a document, you sign it—unless you are prepared for imprisonment, torture, exile.
-(That Justinian is celebrated as a saint within the Orthodox Church witnesses to the tremendous love and mercy of our God and gives hope to us all.
+(That Justinian is celebrated as a saint within the Orthodox Church witnesses to the tremendous mercy of our God and gives hope to us all.
 It might even be considered as a proleptic manifestation of apokatastasis!)
 Green contends that II Constantinople’s insertion of Origen’s name in its list of heretics implicitly ratifies the anathemas submitted to the synodus endemousa; yet the claim is dubious and unprovable—it is mere assertion on Green’s part.
 Conjecture, guesses, and speculative inferences will not suffice.
 We do not have access to the hidden intentions of the council fathers.
 The simple but decisive fact: the Second Council of Constantinople did not formally promulgate the fifteen anathemas.
 That it did not do so must determine our evaluation of their dogmatic authority.